Post-Master's DNP Admissions

 - Overall commitment to nursing

-For admission to the DNP program for Autumn 2023 and beyond, applicants must complete a college-level statistics prerequisite course prior to the posted application deadline.
+Applicants must complete a college-level statistics prerequisite course prior to the posted application deadline.
 Applicants who have not done so, even if prerequisite course is in-progress at the time of the deadline, will not be considered for admission.
 A grade of B- or better is required in the prerequisite course.
+Credit by examination (such as AP test scores) is not accepted towards the prerequisite requirement.

 The prerequisite statistics course should include: